-All student athletes are required to obtain certification for either of the League-approved firearm safety certification programs Only a state-approved hunter education certificate or the League's SAFE Certification are accepted.
+All student athletes are required to obtain certification for either of the League-approved firearm safety certification programs.
+Only a state-approved hunter education certificate or the League's SAFE Certification are accepted.
 Teams should verify the firearm safety training certification requirements with the shooting range where they will be conducting League events.

-Student athletes cannot shoot at an event on a team at any time without obtaining a League-approved firearm safety certificate.
-State-issued hunter education certificate numbers or dates of completion of SAFE Certification (online and range day) are required to be included into the athlete's profile before scores are submitted for the student athlete. the Reserve Week begins.
-Updates to the registered student athlete's firearm certification must be made in the athlete's profile in AMS up until the start of the Reserve Week. before scores are submitted for the student athlete.
-A student athlete that is missing a valid League-approved firearm safety certificate information will be removed from the team's roster when the Reserve Week begins.
+Student athletes cannot shoot at an event on a team at any time without obtaining a League-approved firearm safety certificate first.
+State-issued hunter education certificate numbers or dates of completion of SAFE Certification (online and range day) are required to be included into the athlete's profile before scores are submitted for the student athlete.
+Updates to the registered student athlete's firearm certification must be made in the athlete's profile in AMS or by a coach in TMS before scores are submitted for the student athlete.